-A deep tissue-type massage that looks at all aspects of the body, not only where you FEEL pain (often just SYMPTOMS) but also what is likely to be CAUSING your symptoms.
+A deep tissue-type massage that looks at all aspects of the body, not only where you FEEL pain (often just SYMPTOMS) but also what is likely to be CAUSING or contributing to your symptoms.
 This is the type of massage you NEED for any sore or aching muscles and joints, and headaches or migraines.
-Remedial is also ideal for people involved in various sporting, exercise and recreational activities (where you might assume you need a "sports massage" - see below).
+Remedial is also ideal for people involved in preparing for or recovering from various sporting, exercise, fitness and recreational activities (where you might assume you need a “sports massage” – see below).

 Deep Tissue Massage